lunamenina/lunamenina.github.io/about.md

 permalink: /about/
 ---

-My name is Samantha.
-Luna is my cat.
+I'm Samantha.
+She's Luna.

-We both prefer people watching to actual socializing.
+We both like people watching.
+We are both solo explorers.
+I somtimes code and tinker.
+She mostly sleeps and wanders.
+I think we are very much alike, except that she is more philosophical.